prakhar1989/docker-curriculum/README.md

 Once that is done, you can view your image on Docker Hub.
 For example, here's the [web page](https://hub.docker.com/r/prakhar1989/catnip/) for my image.

-> Note: One thing that I'd like to clarify before we go ahead is that it is not **imperative** to host your image on a public registry (or any registry) in order to deploy on AWS.
+> Note: One thing that I'd like to clarify before we go ahead is that it is not **imperative** to host your image on a public registry (or any registry) in order to deploy to AWS.
 In case you're writing code for the next million-dollar unicorn startup you can totally skip this step.
 The reason why we're pushing our images publicly is that it makes deployment super simple by skipping a few intermediate configuration steps.

 Now that your image is online, anyone who has docker installed can play with your app by typing just a single command.
 ```